By: Author John Cunningham. Published: 2020/01/27 at 4:10 pm

 What a pain in the jacksie!
 Most mowers have the opposite problem, I don’t know which is worse.
-Anyway if you want to shut your mower off quickly, pull the plug wire, but you’ll need an insulated pliers.
+Anyway if you want to shut your mower off quickly, pull the plug wire, but you’ll need insulated pliers.
 (Insulated pliers is any plastic handled pliers)

 So, what’s wrong with a Toro Timemaster that won’t shut off?
 The most common reason a Toro Timemaster won’t shut off is loose wiring behind the push-off button switch.

 I’m a mower mechanic and I see this problem with Toro Timemaster a lot.
 I love Toro mowers, they build great machines.
 This is a minor problem and you can easily fix it right now.
 In this guide, I’ll show you all you need to know, including shutting your Toro off safely.

 Shut Off a Toro Safely

-Fastest way to shut off that Toro is to pull the plug wire.
-It’s safe to remove the plug wire, but – You must use an insulated pliers.
-Otherwise the coil will give you a jolt.
-An insulated pliers is any pliers with plastic handle sleeves.
-Alternatively, see below re checking the push button wiring.
+The fastest way to shut off that Toro is to pull the plug wire.
+It’s safe to remove the plug wire, but – You must use insulated pliers.
+Otherwise, the coil will give you a jolt.
+An insulated plier is any plier with plastic handle sleeves.
+Alternatively, see below re-checking the push button wiring.

 Insulated Pliers – Any pliers with plastic handles.
 Pull the plug wire by twisting and pulling.

 Fixing a Toro That Won’t Shut Off

 Now that the engine is off we can get to diagnosing the root cause and fixing it.
 While I see this problem many times in a season, it is possible that the cause lies not with a loose wire at the off switch, but elsewhere.
 No matter, we’ll cover 3 other possible causes in this guide too.

 I don’t cover how the kill switch system works in this guide as I’ve covered it in this guide “How to turn off a mower”.
 But first, let’s look at the most common cause – Loose wiring at the push button off switch.

 1 Loose Wiring At The Push Button Off Switch